CaveManEN/ReadMe-Generator/examples/README.md

 ## Contributing

-by contributing
+by forking

 ## Tests

-by testing it
+easily

 ## Questions

-If you have any questions, you can reach out to dscornaienchi on [GitHub](https://github.com/dscornaienchi) or contact them via email at test@test.com.
+If you have any questions, you can reach out to caveman on [GitHub](https://github.com/caveman) or contact them via email at ianccody@gmail.com.
+**